andriusdgt/discounter/README.md

 # discounter

-Discounter is a CLI tool that helps calculate applicable discounts for the clothes orders made by our customers.
+Discounter is a CLI tool that helps calculate applicable discounts for the clothes orders made by customers.

 ## Prerequisites

 * JDK 11 installed on machine

-## Running
+### Running

 Run this command to get started, it will use `input.txt` file by default, located in the same directory: